HC: Civil Division (Uganda)

 20 December 2017

-Application for security for costs dismissed where respondent showed a prima facie case and inability to pay was not established.
+Security for costs refused where respondent showed prima facie case and applicant failed to prove inability to pay.

 20 December 2017